-The inaugural Bridgeport Film Fest is making “philanthropy through film” a priority in Bridgeport, CT.
+The Bridgeport Film Fest is making “philanthropy through film” a priority in Bridgeport, CT.
 This nonprofit initiative is dedicated to the discovery, championing, and development of independent filmmakers and audiences.

 Through various programming, the festival seeks to showcase, guide, and inspire independent filmmakers from the Bridgeport community and beyond, worldwide.
 Local audiences will be enriched by the films, workshops, panel discussions, and other forms of artistic expression curated by the festival team.

 Submissions for the second annual Bridgeport Film Fest will open on Monday, October 4, 2021, here on FilmFreeway.